Welcome to the Lower School

 Research shows that emotional intelligence is associated with a wide range of positive outcomes among children, including improved cognitive and social functioning, psychological well-being, and higher academic performance.
 A developed emotional intelligence is also associated with less stress and burnout and greater classroom satisfaction.
 Our own informal observations have shown that classes with higher emotional intelligence have students who are more engaged, behave in more prosocial ways, and learn better.
 Responsive Classroom practices are used to creative a positive community and a sense of belonging in the Lower School.

 At Head-Royce our emotional intelligence, more broadly called social emotional learning (SEL) is explicitly taught in all classrooms.
 The key factors in a SEL program to promote success are using a comprehensive, integrated and authentic approach, which we have found in the Toolbox™.
 This research-based, social and emotional learning (SEL) program helps foster the “development of resilience, self-mastery, and empathy for others.”
 The beauty of Toolbox is that it awakens each child’s self-awareness and fosters the ability to tap into existing resources that can be applied to successful learning experiences and positive interpersonal relationships.
 Along with the Toolbox™ our students practice mindfulness on a regular basis.

-Student Support Services comprises a collaborative team of a learning specialist, counselor, and the assistant lower school head who foster the development of academic, behavioral, and social emotional well-being.
+Student Support Services comprises a collaborative team of a learning specialist, counselor, nurse, and the assistant lower school head who foster the development of academic, behavioral, and social emotional well-being.
 Our school community is enriched by the diversity of thinkers and learners who add their talent to learning activities each day.
 These individuals work together with the professional community to provide a supportive learning environment, positive social skill development, and emotional balance.
 This collaborative model enriches the experience for all students as they journey through the Lower School.